-The KBC Bank Group is a multi-channel banking group that caters primarily to private persons, small and medium-sized enterprises ("SMEs") and midcaps.
+The KBC Bank Group is a multi-channel banking group that caters primarily to private persons, small and medium-sized enterprises (SMEs) and midcaps.
 Its geographic focus is on Europe.
-In its "home" (or "core") markets (Belgium, the Czech Republic, the Slovak Republic, Hungary and Bulgaria (Ireland is no longer included in this list - please refer to the section entitled "Activities in the rest of the world" below for more information), the KBC Bank Group has important and (in some cases) even leading positions (based on internal data).
+In its "home" (or "core") markets (Belgium, the Czech Republic, the Slovak Republic, Hungary and Bulgaria), the KBC Bank Group has important and (in some cases) even leading positions (based on internal data).
 The KBC Bank Group is also present in other countries where the primary focus is on supporting the corporate clients of the home markets.